uni-algo/uni-algo/doc/DRAFT.md

 instead of `std::string` / `std::wstring`

 The same functions but from `uni::strict` namespace<br>
-then strict conversion instead of lenient
+then strict conversion instead of lenient.

 ---